dereuromark/cakephp-codesniffer/README.md

 License: MIT

-The plugin provides a quick way to run your (default) sniffer rules on your app - or part (Plugin for example) of it.
+The plugin provides a quick way to run your (default) sniffer rules on your app - or part (plugin for example) of it.
 It comes with good default settings for CakePHP apps and works out of the box as self-contained system.
+Additionally it allows the usual CakePHP handling regarding shells and adds a few goodies on top.

+You can also always just run the base commands manually, but the shell really helps to keep things DRY and easy.

 ## Requirements